 However, the second thing I learned is my daughter might be too inexperienced to handle society’s imagery of long hair.
 It’s not surprising her first reaction is to question her appearance when she’s always inundated with illusions of long hair fairytale characters or Barbie dolls.
 Although, I’ve worked hard to fill her head with images of natural hair, and buy textured hair dolls, and speak words such as your hair is beautiful curly or straight, there is still work to do to dispel the skewed views in her young mind.

 My intention was to do something nice for her and the smile on her face was worth it, but I’ll save straightening her hair for special occasions.
 This lesson taught me that society has a way of embedding its views in the youngest minds, and I must continue to be the loudest voice that my daughter hears.
 Check out ” An Easy Natural Hair Lesson To Teach Your Daughter” for another hair lesson I’m teaching my little one.

-Do you think as parents we should wait to straighten our little girl’s hair until a specific age?
+Do you think we should wait to a specific age to straighten our girl’s hair?
 How do your girls behave when you take their hair from curly to straight?

 Note: You’re welcome to share this article on your website or social media.
 If you do share it, be sure to include a link back to this post.
 Enjoy!